-If you provide us with an incomplete application, we may not be able to provide you with the product or service until the application is complete.
+If you provide us with incomplete information, we may not be able to provide you with the product or service until the documentation / information request is complete.

 If you do not provide us with all relevant identity verification documents, or adequately satisfy electronic identity verification requirements, we may not be able to provide you, or continue to provide you with the product or service.

 In particular as a provider of financial and credit service and products in Australia we have obligations under the Anti-money Laundering and Counter-Terrorism Financing Act 2006 (Cth) to collect certain information about persons to whom we provide our services (including account signatories, directors and beneficial owners).
 If we do not collect this information, we may not be permitted by law to provide those services.

 4. Use and disclosure of your personal information

 BNY Mellon may use or disclose your personal information for the primary purpose of providing the products and/or services requested, as well as for related purposes such as: